Evolve Your Business

 Principle #5 – Make it fun!

-The whole point of gamification is that it should be fun and it should be a game.
+The whole point of gamification is that it should be fun and a game.

 Even though different people have different ideas about what makes a game, we all love to play.